Reducing Labeling Effort in Architecture Technical Debt Detection through Active Learning and Explainable AI: Conclusion and Future Work

 To improve reproducibility and support future research, we have made our dataset publicly available, which includes a new set of 1,100 ATD items.
 The workflow we propose offers a scalable solution for identifying technical debt in large software projects, helping teams focus on issues with high architectural impact.

-Looking ahead, future research should investigate ATD identification from multiple sources, expand to additional software domains and artifact types, and explore the integration of ATD detection into real-time development workflows.
-Further studies on human-centered evaluation of XAI will also be important for advancing technical debt management in practice.
+Looking ahead, future research should investigate ATD identification across multiple sources, expand to additional software domains and artifact types, and explore integrating ATD detection into real{-}time development workflows.
+Further studies on human{-}centered evaluation of XAI will also be important for advancing technical debt management in practice.